ma-lalonde/ATSAME54N20A_FreeRTOS_Plus_TCP/README.md

 - DHCP
 - ICMP Echo (Ping) send and receive
 - LLMNR
-- Hardware CRC check (except for ICMP, which is done in software)
+- Hardware CRC offloading (except for ICMP, which is done in software)
 - Hardware frame filtering